sverweij/upem/README.md

 If you want to keep versions untouched by _up'em_, put an `upem` section in your `package.json` with a `policies` key, listing the stuff you don't want to upgrade.
-It supports thes policies:
+It supports these policies:

-- `pin` - to keep the dependency on exactly the specified version),
+- `pin` (or `current`) - to keep the dependency on exactly the specified version,
-- `wanted` - so it respects any version ranges you specified in the \*dependencies fields) and
+- `wanted` - so it respects any version ranges you specified in the \*dependencies fields and
-- latest` - where it takes the most recent version, regardless what is specified in \*dependencies fields.
+- `latest` - where it takes the most recent version, regardless what is specified in \*dependencies fields.

 `latest` is also the default - that's what you'll get when no policy is defined